-- Choose the council you will research, but it may not be your own council. - Conduct interviews and include relevant information from at least 2 individuals other than yourself.
+- Choose the council you will research, however it may not be your own council. - Incorporate your cross council interviews to include relevant information from at least 2 individuals other than yourself.
 These should be members of chapters within the council you are researching.
-Neither interview can be with students in the class. - Integrate at least two Laws of Leadership relevant to the formation of the council.
-Discuss how those Laws of Leadership appear to guide the organization today. - Discuss where and why the council was created, noting any specific challenges that took place during its formation. - Note the current state of affairs for the council and what issues are on the horizon for its future if applicable. - Works cited page should include the format you are using (i.e. MLA, APA, etc.)
+Neither interview can be with students currently in the class. - This component will be due in advance of the paper Thursday, October 18, 2012 - Integrate at least two Laws of Leadership relevant to the council.
+Discuss how those Laws of Leadership appear to guide the organization today. - Discuss where and why the council was created both nationwide (if applicable) and at UT Austin, noting any specific challenges past or present. - Note the current state of affairs for the council (both national and local) and what issues are on the horizon for its future if applicable. - Works cited page should include the format you are using (i.e. MLA, APA, etc.)